teracet/sqlitew/README.md

 ## Issues

-- Any buttons that would normally open a webpage (like clicking the link within the help menu) doesn't do anything.
 - Mac: the application is installed as "SQLiteComposer.app" instead of "SQLite Composer.app". `MOZ_MACBUNDLE_NAME` doesn't appear to have any effect.

 ## Customizing the Mac Installer